mundume/tailwindcss/README.md

 # tailwindcss
-A landing page using tailwind css
+A Hero Component using Tailwind CSS